daztucker/roombactl/README.md

 ## History

 I bought Roomba 530 devices knowing they had scheduling hardware but not having an interface to enable it.
-I looked at the existing software, which seemed quite featureful, but the instructions started with "Install this Java SDK", but that seemed a little heavyweight for sending a handful of specific bytes to a serial port.
+I looked at the existing software which seemed quite featureful, but the instructions started with "Install this Java SDK" which seemed a little heavyweight for sending a handful of specific bytes to a serial port.

 ## References